klorenz/python-elastico/README.txt

   [timedelta]: https://docs.python.org/2/library/datetime.html#timedelta-objects

-- `alert`
+- `notify`

-  This is a list of alert configurations to actually do something for alerting.
+  This is a list of actions done to alert configurations to actually do something for alerting.

   See